 - Points allowed to opposing TEs (the most volatile of the three)

 The TE split matters a lot.
 Some defenses give up an average of 14 points/game to TEs while suppressing WRs to under 25 — those defenses are an automatic green light for TE streaming and an actual yellow flag for WRs.
+A Trey McBride or Sam LaPorta type can benefit from that matchup even if the outside WRs on the same offense get capped.
 Strength-of-schedule charts blur this completely.

 2. Pace and neutral pass rate of upcoming opponents